 Kim Kicks (drums) has the explosiveness of Keith Moon (The Who) and the fortitude of Taylor Hawkins (Foo Fighters).

-Pete Kicks (vocals/guitar) has the emotional clarity of Paul Banks (Interpol) with guitar riffs summoning the ingenuity of Mick Jones (The Clash).
+Pete Kicks (vocals/guitar) has the emotional clarity of Paul Banks (Interpol) and Dave Gahan (Depeche Mode) with guitar riffs that summon the ingenuity of Mick Jones (The Clash).

 The synergy displayed on stage captures the history and telepathy that only siblings can share.
-Satellite Sky is a blend of Indie Rock, Post Punk Revival and Garage Rock who sit comfortably among contemporaries the likes of Arctic Monkeys, Band Of Skulls, Royal Blood and The Black Keys.
+Satellite Sky is a blend of Indie Rock, Post Punk Revival and Garage Rock who sit comfortably among contemporaries the likes of Arctic Monkeys, Band Of Skulls, Queens of The Stone Age, Royal Blood and Black Keys.

 The brother / sister songwriting team have written for the likes of The NFL, Disney, The Olympics, Budweiser and Playstation.
 They’ve worked with Grammy award winning producers Dave Cobb (Chris Stapleton) and Charles Goodan (Fight Club, Santana).

 Welcome to Satellite Sky!